EtherTyper/santa/README.md

 ## Access

 ###### NOTE: The majority of this section takes place AFTER Part II, meaning your child should already have their own copy of your fork, and know how to use it.
-Separate instructions for them on how to connect to your repository is advised, as I am unaware of them protocol you chose.
+Separate instructions for them on how to connect to your repository is advised, as I am unaware of the protocol you chose to make your repository accessible through.
 If you want to teach them about open source collaboration models, you can skip this chapter.

 Yay!
 Now, you just need to give them access.
 This isn't quite the easy part, though.